Making Changes in Your Life Could Reduce Stress

 While I must say that I understood his anxiety, I’m not sure I would have made the same decision he made.
 Sure, he wasn’t certain things would work out in the new position, and he was already an "ace" at the job he held.
 Sure, he didn’t know if the new job would be one he’d like better than the one he had, which he often said he hated.
 Still, even though the job he had was demanding and tedious, he was good at it and knew exactly what to expect from it.
 He would have had to leave behind that familiarity and comfort in order to take advantage of the promotion, and he was not willing to do that.
 So, he made up his mind to stick with the known entity and the "comfort" represented by the stressful familiarity of the job he knew, and did not love.

 He thought he was ready for a change, but when a job change was offered to him on a silver platter, he allowed anxiety and stress to get the best of him, and he turned it down.
 But isn’t anxiety and its accompanying stress simply part of the dizziness of growth?
 Just because something makes you feel anxious does not mean it is always a prelude to something bad.
 More often than not, I believe change can be a prelude to something greater, or at least something different and, therefore, can represent a good challenge and an opportunity for growth.

-Resolve to Overcome the Fear and Stress of Change
+Overcome the Fear and Stress of Change

 When you resolve to do something, it means you become firm in your determination.
 You are resolute.
 You make a decision and then you set a course of action.
 You tell yourself that no matter what, you will stick with your decision, and you'll remain determined to do what you set out to do.
 Then, as you begin taking the necessary steps to achieve your goal, you are resolving to face, head on, any fear you encounter along the way.